chhunsocheat/frontend-assessment/readme.md

 ---
 This exercise was implemented using React.js and React Bootstrap, and React-router-dom.

-In the project directory, you can run:
+In the project directory, frontend folder, you can run:

 ### `npm start`